mikediessner/nubo/docs/bayesian_optimisation.rst

 batch is full.
 Empirical evidence shows that both methods approximate the acquisition successfully.
 However, the greedy approach seems to have a slight edge over the joint strategy for some examples [#Wilson2018]_.
 It is also faster to compute for larger batches.
+At the moment, constrained optimisation with SLSQP is only supported for the sequential strategy.

 Asynchronous optimisation [#Snoek2012]_ leverages the same property as sequential greedy optimisation: the pending points that have not yet been